SmartableAI/microsoft-azure/_learning/collections/microsoft-learn-az-400-develop-a-site-reliability-engineering-sre-strategy.md

 ---
 title: "AZ-400: Develop a Site Reliability Engineering (SRE) strategy"
-excerpt: "Learn how Site Reliability Engineering enables you to sustainably achieve the appropriate level of reliability in your systems, services, and products.\nTake this learning path to help prepare for Exam AZ-400: Designing and Implementing Microsoft DevOps Solutions."
+excerpt: "Sustainably achieve the appropriate level of reliability in your systems, services, and products and prepare for Exam AZ-400: Designing and Implementing Microsoft DevOps Solutions."
 type: collection
 price: Free
 length: PT7H46M